scullyio/scully/docs/scully-provided-plugins.md

 ## default

 The default routing plugin.
-Does add the route verbatim.
+Adds the route verbatim.